We were determined to find traditional Dutch foods and drinks to taste in The Netherlands the first time we visited together.

 Years ago I went to Amsterdam for the first time.
 I was aching to have any food that was local or typically Dutch.
 But at the time all I discovered during my two days there was fries.
 (They were delicious French fries, but still…fries.
 I admit, maybe I wasn’t looking hard enough.)

-We had the opportunity to go back and we jumped at the chance.
-This time, determined to find traditional Dutch foods and drinks to taste in The Netherlands.
+We had the opportunity to go together and we jumped at the chance.
+This time for me, and for Dan’s first time there, were determined to find traditional Dutch foods to try.
 We succeeded and you’ll be shocked at what we ate!

 These little balls of fried…yum…were presented to us at the end of a food tour we took in Amsterdam.